 Meanwhile, the following conditions are also applicable in terms of corporate tax on UAE free zone businesses:

 A free zone person can enjoy a 0% corporate tax rate on income earned from transactions with businesses located outside of the UAE

 Taxable income under the UAE corporate tax law will be calculated by using the accounting net profit (or loss) position in the financial statements.
 IFRS standards will form the basis of corporate tax assessment.
-However, the UAE corporate tax law will permit the businesses to use alternative financial reporting standards to determine the taxable income, which is expected to accommodate and reduce the compliance costs for taxpayers such as start-ups and SMEs.
-It is advisable to hire the best corporate tax advisors in the UAE to determine the taxable income accurately.
+However, the UAE corporate tax law will permit businesses to use alternative financial reporting standards to determine the taxable income, which is expected to accommodate and reduce compliance costs for taxpayers such as start-ups and SMEs.
+Hiring the best corporate tax advisors in the UAE is advisable to determine taxable income accurately.

 A UAE resident group of companies can form a corporate tax group.
 It will be treated as a single taxable person provided the parent company holds at least 95% of the share capital and voting rights of its subsidiaries.
 However, neither the parent company nor any of its subsidiaries should be an exempt person or a Free Zone Person that benefits from the 0% CT rate.
 Furthermore, all the members of the group should use the same financial year.
 Corporate tax advisors in Dubai can help companies to form a tax group.

 A business is required to prepare and file only one UAE corporate tax return and other related supporting schedules with the FTA for each tax period.
 Businesses will not be required to file a provisional Corporate Tax return in the UAE and make advance corporate tax payments.
 Consult with corporate tax advisors in Dubai to know further about the administrative requirements.
 Furthermore, businesses need to adhere to the following conditions:

 The table below illustrates the CT filing deadlines for businesses with financial year ends of 31 March, 30 June and 31 December: